CaDiez/PracticalMachineLearning/README.md

 ## Files contained

-The files contained in this Repo are:
+The files and directories contained in this Repo are:

 File                 | Description
 -------------------- | ------------------------------------------------------------------------------
 Analysis.Rmd         | Write-Up part of the project generated in R Markdown.
 Analysis.html        | Write-Up part of the project generated in HTML.
-Analysis.pdf         | Write-Up part of the project generated in a PDF. pml-training.csv     | Training data file used. pml-testing.csv      | Testing data file used. solutionfiles        | Directory that contains the file predictions for the 20 cases (Submission Part of The project).
+Analysis.pdf         | Write-Up part of the project generated in a PDF. pml-training.csv     | Training/Testing data file used. pml-testing.csv      | Testing data file used for predictions. solutionfiles        | Directory that contains the file predictions for the 20 cases (Submission Part of The project).

 ## Background